mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

-Initialization of package-level variables that require logic, not just literal values or results of function calls, must be done in `init` functions that have no parameters and no return value.
+Initialization of package-level variables that require logic, not just literal values or results of function calls, must be done in `init` functions.
+These have no parameters and no return value.

 A package can have any number of `init` functions in any of its source files.
 These functions are run in the order they appear, and alphabetically by source file name within a package.

-The `init` functions of all imported packages are run before those of a given package.
+The `init` functions of all imported packages are run before those of the package that imports them.
 All `init` functions of all imported packages are run before the `main` function of an application is run.